manelsaddouki/Website-Scraper-Project/README.md

      * INS (Institut Nationale de Statistique) website for : Private sector enterprises, and the unemployment rate

-     * Donnees Mondiales website for Inflation rate
+     * Donnees Mondiales & Zewya websites for Inflation rate

    Those are examples of the websites that contain the data I will need to extract